Faculty and Coaches

-Samantha is a Global Steward of the World Café and a chapter contributor to The World Cafe: Shaping the Future Through Conversations That Matter (Berrett-Koehler 2005) where she wrote about creating a culture of learning and care in her home country, Singapore.
+Samantha is a chapter contributor to The World Cafe: Shaping the Future Through Conversations That Matter (Berrett-Koehler 2005) where she wrote about creating a culture of learning and care in her birth country, Singapore.
 Her first career was in strategy and policy development with the Singapore government where she worked on national reform projects in the manpower, arts and education sectors.

 Samantha has a BA in Philosophy from Bristol University in the UK, and a Masters in Education from the Harvard Graduate School of Education.
 She is a graduate of the Newfield Network certified coach training program.
 For more on Samantha please visit samanthajtan.com.